MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/dtblbutton.md

 ---
 title: "DTBLBUTTON"
-description: "DTBLBUTTON contains information about a button control for a dialog box built from a display table."
+description: "The DTBLBUTTON contains information about a button control for a dialog box built from a display table."
 manager: soliver
 ms.date: 03/09/2015
 ms.audience: Developer